What is hypoglycemia?

-- The most common cause of hypoglycemia in cats is due to an insulin overdose.
+- The most common cause of hypoglycemia in cats is an insulin overdose.
 This is especially common in the early days when insulin levels are still being adjusted.
-It is also possible for your an insulin overdose to occur as your cat’s insulin requirements may change over time, particularly if his diabetes comes under control due to dietary changes (known as diabetic remission).
+It is also possible for an insulin overdose to occur as your cat’s insulin requirements may change over time, particularly if his diabetes comes under control due to dietary changes (known as diabetic remission).

 - Other types of cancer such as hepatic, mammary, pulmonary, lymphoma, oral melanoma.